-- (iv) School complaints each school has their own complaint procedure.
-Contact the school directly to submit a complaint. - (v) Where there are existing appeals procedures or legal resolution in place for decisions (e.g. decisions on planning applications, home to school transport, school admissions, applications for housing benefits and homelessness applications). - (vi) Complaints against Elected Members as these are dealt with under a separate policy and procedure Elected Members Complaints.
-Further information is available from the Council's Monitoring Officer.
-They can be contacted via the online form on the Councils web site or alternatively write to Durham County Council, The Monitoring Officer, County Hall, Durham, DH1 5UL. - (vii) All instances involving potential insurance claims will be directed to the council's insurance team.
-They can also be contacted directly by emailing corporateinsuranceteam@durham.gov.uk or alternatively telephone 03000 269659 or write to the Corporate Insurance Team, County Hall Durham, DH1 5UL. - (viii) When your complaint is about alleged serious misconduct about an employee of the Council, this will be dealt with through our internal HR Procedure, as it would not be appropriate to deal with the issue through the Complaints Policy.
-We will not provide details or the outcome of those internal procedures, but we will let you know once internal processes are complete. - (ix) Where there has been a potential data breach in accordance with the Data Protection Act.
-There is a separate process for this outside of the Complaints Policy, which involves a full investigation of the matter and referral to the Office of the Information Commissioner should the customer remain dissatisfied following internal review. - (x) Where a customer is dissatisfied with the outcome of an FOI or subject access request, there is a process of internal review and escalation to the Office of the Information Commissioner Website - (xi) The Council will not usually investigate complaints made more than twelve months after the first time the issue is reported.
+- (i) Complaints which have already completed the Council's internal complaints process. - (ii) Complaints that have already been investigated by the Local Government Social Care Ombudsman. - (iii) Explanation of policy or practice disagreeing with a council policy will not establish an investigation into the matter at either stage of the complaints process, comments will be noted and the complaint closed. - (iv) Statutory complaints about Children's or Adults Social Care Services and Housing Services, separate policies and procedures are in place to deal with these.
+For further information, please contact the relevant complaints officer below: - Adult services complaints - Children's services complaints - Housing Services: Housing can be contacted directly by emailing HM admin@durham.gov.uk, by telephone at 03000 268000 or write to us at Complaints Officer, Council Housing Complaints, Crook Civic Centre, Crook, DL15 9ES. - (v) School complaints each school has their own complaint procedure.
+Contact the school directly to submit a complaint. - (vi) Where there are existing appeals procedures or legal resolution in place for decisions (e.g., decisions on planning applications, home to school transport, school admissions, applications for housing benefits and homelessness applications). - (vii) Complaints against Elected Members as these are dealt with under a separate policy and procedure Elected Members Complaints. - (viii) All instances involving potential insurance claims initially need to be logged by the incident form Report damage or injury where you think we are liable doitonline Durham and will be directed to the council's insurance team.
+They can also be contacted directly by emailing corporateinsuranceteam@durham.gov.uk or alternatively telephone 03000

+- 269659 or write to the Corporate Insurance Team, County Hall Durham, DH1 5UL. - (ix) When your complaint is about alleged serious misconduct about an employee of the Council, this will be dealt with through our internal HR Procedure, as it would not be appropriate to deal with the issue through the Complaints Policy.
+We will not provide details or the outcome of those internal procedures, but we will let you know once internal processes are complete. - (x) Instances related to potential data breach in accordance with the Data Protection Act must be reported using the email address inforights@durham.gov.uk.
+There is a separate process for this outside of the Complaints Policy, which involves a full investigation of the matter and referral to the Office of the Information Commissioner should the customer remain dissatisfied following internal review. - (xi) Where a customer is dissatisfied with the outcome of an FOI or subject access request, there is a process of internal review and escalation to the Office of the Information Commissioner Website - (xii) The Council will not usually investigate complaints made more than twelve months after the first time the issue is reported.